bcgov/platform-services-registry-api/README.md

 # GraphQL API Documentation

-This documentation covers the publicCloud related GraphQL API endpoints for an application that provisions server namespaces on public cloud platforms like AWS.
+This documentation covers the **Public Cloud** related GraphQL API endpoints for an application that provisions server namespaces on public cloud platforms like **AWS**.
 The flow of the app is as follows:

-1. A user makes a create request with a project owner and multiple technical leads.
+1. A user makes a **create request** with a project owner and multiple technical leads.
 If these users do not exist, they will be created.
-2. The request is reviewed by an admin and will be approved or rejected.
+2. The request is reviewed by an admin and will be **approved** or **rejected** in the form of a **request decision**.
-3. If approved, it is sent to the provisioner microservice that creates the namespace in AWS and grants the specified users access.
+3. If **approved**, it is sent to the provisioner microservice that creates the namespace in **AWS** and grants the specified users access.
+4. The provisioner will create the namespace in AWS and make a request to the **provisioner callback handler** that will let the API know that the provisioning of the project is complete.
-4. Once the project is provisioned, the user can make edit requests to change project properties, such as project owner, technical leads, and other fields.
+5. Once the project is provisioned, the user can make edit requests to change project properties through an **edit request**.
+Fields that can be edited iclude project owner, technical leads, and other fields.
 This step does not require admin approval.

 The GrpahQl API endpoints can be split up into **Queries** and **Mutations**. **Queries** only fetch data while **Mutations** write data and fetch the result.
 This documentation will cover the following **Queries** and **Mutations**: